Using Curio for Variant Analysis

 - Detect variants in the experimental tissue sample(s)

-- Find the somatic variants by filtering the variants from analysis #1 out of those found in analysis #2
+- Find the somatic variants by filtering the variants from analysis #1 out of those found in analysis #2, taking into

 Curio supports an intuitive way to control both how the variants are detected in the first phase across one or more